VickoFranic/silex-starter-app/README.md

 Open your browser, and go to the root folder of project...You should see list of 20 books located in the database.
 Setup completed !

 > Book model and BookRepository are created for example purposes.
-Feel free to remove them and create your own models, repositories, controllers etc.
+Feel free to remove them and create your own models, repositories, controllers, database tables etc.

 Start by adding your own routes in: